Oaxaca en la historia y en el mito: Donají

-The legend of Donají is a tragic love story, combined with patriotism.
-The image above shows the floating head of Donají.
+Desperate times spun tragic stories.
+One of these is the legend of Donají, a tragic love story, combined with patriotism.
+The image above shows the floating head of Donají on the mural.
 She was a Zapotec princess but fell in love with Nucano, a Mixtec prince.
 The Zapotec and the Mixtecs were often at war.
 Donají committed a treasonous act that led to a Zapotec military victory over the Mixtecs.
-As a result, the Mixtecs murdered her and threw her body into the Atoyac river where her head was found by a shepherd boy, years later, in perfect condition, according to the legend.
+As a result, the Mixtecs murdered her and threw her body into the Atoyac river where her head was found by a shepherd boy, years later, after the Conquest.
+It was in perfect condition, according to the legend.

 Donají head is also used as a logo for the city of Oaxaca and the legend of Donají has had top billing in the annual Oaxacan dance festival called the Guelaguetza.